eunice-chan/DataX-SCET/README.md

 CSV file of response data not included to protect the privacy of the participants.
+The `.ipynb` files include the head/tail of the data to show representative data.
+To demo the ipynbs, please generate synthetic data or collect actual data in the form shown in the `.ipynb`s and simply run through all the cells.

 Survey used to collect the data can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSc0vSS6KeY69VW-CB-nO3ZT569Zq73CD1di9bMIdFD40qp70g/viewform).

 | Filename                      | Description |
 | :---------------------------: | :---------: |